Abduction and adduction are movements of the extremities in the plane of coronal motion (medial-lateral).

 What is the difference between abduction and adduction?

 - Abduction is the movement that separates a structure from the middle line.
-In contrast, adduction is the movement that pulls a structure toward the midline of the body.
+In contrast, adduction is the movement that pulls a system toward the body’s midline.

-- Adduction is the movement of the fingers towards the limb, while abduction is the movement of the fingers away from the limb.
+- Adduction is the movement of the fingers towards the limb, while abduction is the movement of the fingers away from the stem.